‘Days Of Our Lives’ Spoilers: Eli Comforts Lani, Eve Finds A Heartbroken Vivian

 Elsewhere, Gabi Hernandez (Camila Banus) will be completely shocked and devastated when she learns that her husband, Stefan, will likely never recover from his gunshot wound.
 She’ll throw herself into a depression as she tries to figure out her next step in hopes of finding some miracle way to keep Stefan alive and by her side.

-In addition.
-Dr. Kayla Brady (Mary Beth Evans) will be doing her own thinking, and it seems that she’s come up with a solution to possibly save Julie Williams’ (Susan Seaforth Hayes) life.
+In addition, Dr. Kayla Brady (Mary Beth Evans) will be doing her own thinking, and it seems that she’s come up with a solution to possibly save Julie Williams’ (Susan Seaforth Hayes) life.

-It appears that Stefan’s heart would be a match for Julie, and if the family can convince Gabi to donate Stefan’s organ to their dying matriarch then she they may be able to save her life.
+It appears that Stefan’s heart would be a match for Julie, and if the family can convince Gabi to donate Stefan’s organ to their dying matriarch, then she may be able to save her life.

 However, there are a few problems.
 Lani is the person responsible for killing Stefan, which won’t bode well with Gabi.
 In addition, Gabi and Julie have hated each other for years, and she may be reluctant to save her life.